top of page

 Neurellipes kampala (male, upper and underside)

+Genus Triclema.
 An Afrotropical genus comprising 23 species divided into two species groups.
-Nine species have been recorded in Uganda and six from Semuliki: Triclema staudingeri, T. phoenicis, T. inconspicua, T. obsoleta, T. rufoplagata and T. lamias.
-The latter three were omitted from the Semuliki species checklist and are now added as an addition to the species total in the 'Species records and additions' tab.
+22 species have been recorded in the Ituri Forest and DRC Semliki Valley, nine species have been recorded in Uganda and six from Semuliki: Triclema staudingeri, T. phoenicis, T. inconspicua, T. obsoleta, T. rufoplagata and T. lamias.
+The latter three are additions to the Semuliki species list (Forbes, 2018).
+Targeted sampling within the park will increase species records for this genus.

 Triclema inconspicua.jpeg